ppy/osu-wiki/wiki/Glossary/en.md

 The combo fire was a background gameplay feature from the ouendan game integrated in osu!.
 This would display a burning yellow flame after obtaining the first [combo milestone](/wiki/combo_milestone), 30.
 If the player obtains a combo of 500, the combo fire colour will change from yellow to blue.
 The combo fire will extinguish itself if the combo was broken but would still be reobtainable.

-This feature was later disabled on 05.
-March 2013 due to performance concerns.
+This feature was later disabled on 2013-03-05 due to performance concerns.

 ### Combo Milestone